📦 Free Shipping over $60

 Buying CBD Oil

-You will notice when buying full spectrum CBD oil that there is a number of product options.
-Following are descriptions of some of the options.
+You will notice when buying full spectrum CBD oil that there is many product options.
+The following are descriptions of some of the possibilities.

 1. Different Potencies

 The product label will indicate the CBD per serving.
-For example, it may say 25 mg per serving or 30 mg per serving.
-A high potency CBD product may have 50 mg per serving or more.
+For example, it may specify 25 mg or 30 mg per serving.
+A high-potency CBD product may contain 50 mg or more per serving.

 Here are high-potency full spectrum CBD products: